mcosovic/JuliaGrid.jl/docs/src/man/estimation.md

 ```@raw html
 &nbsp;
 ```
 The `error` data structure contains different error metrics which are calculated in the per-unit system.
-Note that only in-service measurement values are included, respectively bad data and pseudo-measurement are not included.
+Note that only in-service and pseudo-measurement values are included, respectively bad-measurements are not included.

 | Column  | Description                                                                                                   |
 |:-------:|:--------------------------------------------------------------------------------------------------------------|